 Who are we

-The Association of Chartered Physiotherapists in Occupational Health and Ergonomics (ACPOHE) is a Professional Network of the Chartered Society of Physiotherapy.
-Registered members of ACPOHE are physiotherapists who have demonstrated specialist competency in the fields of occupational health or ergonomics.
+The Association of Chartered Physiotherapists in Occupational Health and Ergonomics (ACPOHE) is a Professional Network of the Chartered Society of Physiotherapy (CSP).
+Our aim is to ensure quality services are delivered to prevent injury, reduce sickness absence, and improve employee wellbeing.

 For further information please go to: https://www.bps.org.uk